Meghan King Edmonds Calls Out Shannon’s Trainer: Is He Ruining Her Self-Esteem?

 — Meghan King Edmonds (@MeghanKEdmonds) July 25, 2017

 Surely, it isn’t comfortable for Shannon to watch herself half-naked with her trainer, who is clearly in shock over her weight gain.
 She blames Vicki Gunvalson for the weight gain, as she feels the accusation about David beating her was devastating to her.
 Beador didn’t admit to anything, but she could also still be dealing with her emotions over David’s affair.
 But rather than blame her husband, it is easier to blame a woman who she clearly despises.
-King Edmonds watched the reunion special, where she saw the accusations being made, but King Edmonds hasn’t said anything publicly about the situation.
+King Edmonds watched the reunion special, where she saw the accusations being made, but Meghan hasn’t said anything publicly about the situation.

 One can imagine that Meghan King Edmonds wants the best for her friend, who is struggling with her weight.
-Of course, Meghan has her hands full with a newborn baby and she has yet to really interact with the ladies on the show.
+Of course, Meghan has her hands full with a newborn baby, and she has yet to really interact with the ladies on the show.
 When Meghan learns about her co-star’s emotional state and her weight gain, she may be surprised that Shannon is letting her feelings get to her in such a powerful way.

 So let's just get to it.
 Yes, I have gained weight.
 A lot of weight.
 About 40 pounds to be exact.
 I have not had plastic surgery or fillers, it's just plain and simple weight gain.
 There are multiple factors that have contributed to my size and it will be addressed this season on the show.
 To those people who intend to write cruel or derogatory comments to me, I want to let you know you will be blocked and the comment deleted.
 Gaining weight and trying to take it off is a struggle that most women will face at some point in their lives.
 I am hopeful that my fans and viewers of the show will be supportive of my journey.
 I am very grateful and thankful to those people that have already reached out to me with their kind thoughts. ❤️ Let the season begin…

 What do you think about Meghan King Edmonds’ comments about Tim?
-Do you think his “wow” comments just made the entire situation worse like King Edmonds suggests?
+Do you think his “wow” comments just made the entire situation worse as King Edmonds suggests?

 [Featured Image by Joe Scarnici/Getty Images for Ju-Ju-Be]